 One of the country’s more recognizable small aircraft manufacturers understands the need to be nimble, light, and responsive.
-They build private and small commuter jets used the world over, and have earned a reputation of quality at a competitive price.
+They build private and small commuter jets used the world over and have earned a reputation for quality at a competitive price.
 That is because they use the best of the best business, engineering, and quality control methods to keep manufacturing costs low and the planes flying high.

 Thanks to the ITAM Coach, the organization’s Software Asset Management team found the issue in time.

 The “Unknown Unknowns” on their tail could have been costly.